RiiConnect24/Wii-Guide/_pages/en_US/cios.md

 ##### Section I - Downloading

-1. Download d2x cIOS Installer and extract it to your SD card or USB drive.
+1. Download the d2x cIOS Installer and extract it to the root of your SD card or USB drive.
-1. Insert your SD card or USB drive into your Wii, and launch d2x cIOS Installer from the Homebrew Channel.
+1. Insert your SD card or USB drive into your Wii, and launch the d2x cIOS Installer from the Homebrew Channel.
 </div>
 <div id="without-connection" class="blanktabcontent" markdown="1">

 ##### Section I - Downloading

-1. Download, extract, and open [NUS Downloader](https://github.com/WiiDatabase/nusdownloader/releases/download/v1.9-mod-nusfix/NUSD-Mod-NUS-Fix.zip).
+1. Download, extract, and run [NUS Downloader](https://github.com/WiiDatabase/nusdownloader/releases/latest/download/NUSD-Mod-NUS-Fix.zip).
-1. Select "Database", "IOS", and then "IOS56" and select the "Latest Version".
+1. Select "Database", "IOS", then "IOS56", and select "Latest Version".
    - Ensure that "Pack WAD" is checked and "Patch IOS" is unchecked.
 1. Repeat the previous step for "IOS57" and "IOS38".
-1. Once you have downloaded all three cIOSes, there will be a folder named `titles` in the same folder as the NUS Downloader.
-Open the folder and navigate through until you find the three WAD files you downloaded.
-Place each of them on the root of your SD card.
+1. Once you have downloaded all three IOS, there will be a folder named `titles` in the same folder as the NUS Downloader.
+Open the folder and navigate through them until you locate the three WAD files you downloaded.
+Place each of WAD files on the root of your SD card or USB drive.
-1. Download d2x cIOS Installer and extract it to your SD card or USB drive.
+1. Download the d2x cIOS Installer and extract it to the root of your SD card or USB drive.
-1. Insert your SD card or USB drive into your Wii, and launch d2x cIOS Installer from the Homebrew Channel.
+1. Insert your SD card or USB drive into your Wii, and launch the d2x cIOS Installer from the Homebrew Channel.
 </div>

 ##### Section II - Installing